zetaops/gitwork/README.md

 - **rref #123**: refers issue number 123,

-- **p70 #123**: mark issue number 123 resolved and set issue progress %100.
+- **p70 #123**: set issue progress %70.
 It must be one of between p10 and p90 incrementing by 10.

 ### Github Referers